anpham6/squared/README.md

 Usable combinations: 1-2-4 + 1-2-4-5 + 1-2-3-4-5 + 1-vdom-lite

-File bundles for common combinations are available in the /dist/bundles folder.
+File bundles for common combinations are available in the /dist/bundles folder and do not require a call to setFramework.

 #### Example: android